 Outline of the course in hours

-The course will involve daily sessions, with a 3-hour theory session in the morning, a 3-hour practical session in the afternoon, and one evening session.
+The course will involve daily sessions, with a 3-hour theory session in the morning, and a 3-hour practical session in the afternoon.
+There will be two take-home exams which need to be handed in on Tuesday (Part I) and Thursday (Part II) at 20.00 h.
+Students can work in groups (maximum 3 students per group).

 Reading materials prepared by the authors will be sent to participants in advance of the course.
 Articles and other accompanying materials will be distributed during the course.